PurvamPujari/Mediconnect-/README.md

 # Mediconnect-
--Mediconnect is HealthCare Social Networking Website built with PHP+MySQL .
+-Mediconnect is HealthCare Social Networking Website .
--Get health status reports, guide from experts doctors , explore medical blogs ,manage medical insurances and docs , fund raising for poor and many more ....
+Developed a website using PHP and MySQL database with patient medical detail and previous health records, allowing patients to post medical query and share their digital medical profile with doctors, aiding doctor in addressing their problems.
+Also implemented features for patients to manage their medical documents like reports, insurances, bills .
 Create account and explore medIconnect !
 link: https://mediconnect.000webhostapp.com/mediconnect/index.php